 In March 2020, FDA compliance officers will begin inspecting food facilities to assess compliance with the new FSMA food defense rule: “Mitigation Strategies to Protect Food Against Intentional Adulteration."
-Be ready to assess your intentional adulteration risks and defend your new food defense plan by signing up for one of our upcoming public courses below or contact us today
+Be ready to assess your intentional adulteration risks and defend your new food defense plan by signing up for one of our upcoming food defense management certification courses below or contact us today

 to schedule your in-house training.